thethoughtfulmillennial/thethoughtfulmillennial.github.io/_posts/2019-08-10-just-after-all-hope-is-gone.md

 layout: post
 title: "Just after all hope is gone"
 date: 2019-08-10
 description: "Depression, such a complex word that explains certain times in life.
-When I first read about YSI Global"
+When I first read about YSI Global I was not sure what to do with..."
 banner_image: after_all_hope.jpg
 category: Entrepreneurship
 tags: [ysi, mental health, entrepreneurship]